International Day Of Education To Be Marked On Jan 24 - UrduPoint

 UNESCO has dedicated this year’s International Day of Education to the crucial role education and teachers play in countering hate speech, a phenomenon which has snowballed in recent years with the use of social media, damaging the fabric of our societies.

-The United Nations General Assembly proclaimed 24 January as International Day of Education, in celebration of the role of education for peace and development.
+The United Nations General Assembly proclaimed 24 January as the International Day of Education, in celebration of the role of education in peace and development.

 Education is a human right, a public good and a public responsibility.
 Without inclusive and equitable quality education and lifelong opportunities for all, countries will not succeed in achieving gender equality and breaking the cycle of poverty that is leaving millions of children, youth and adults behind.

-An active commitment to peace is more urgent today than ever: Education is central to this endeavor, as underlined by the UNESCO Recommendation on Education for Peace, Human Rights and Sustainable Development.
+An active commitment to peace is more urgent today than ever: Education is central to this endeavour, as underlined by the UNESCO Recommendation on Education for Peace, Human Rights and Sustainable Development.

 Recent Stories